sebw/blog-old.wains.be/2020/2020-03-10-fix-synology-cloud-sync-unknown-error-occurs.md

 /DATA|0
 ```

-Restart the Cloud Sync app by navigating to the Package Center, click stop:
+- Restart the Cloud Sync app by navigating to the Package Center, click stop:

 ![](https://blog.wains.be/images/synologysucks3.png)

-Then when it's stopped, click "Run".
+- Then when it's stopped, click "Run".

 Syncing should resume.

+Thank you Synology, you never disappoint.